z-open/zerv-core/README.md

 - claim: to provide a function that returns a claim based on a user

-- secret: the value to compute the jwt token if the default generation is used;
+- secret: the value to compute the jwt token if the default generation is used

-- tokenExpiresInMins: duration of the session token (long life) before it is refreshed.
+- tokenRefreshIntervalInMins: Tokens will be refreshed based on this interval

 - maxInactiveTimeInMinsForInactiveSession: duration before an inactive local   user session is destroyed (and all associated resources released) on the server.
 A browser might lose its socket connections which would lead the local user session to be inactive in the server.
 A browser might disconnect temporarily due to network instability, browser being put in the background, OS standby, etc...